Thought Leadership Studio Blog Posts:

 Where would we be without letting our imagination wander?So what if the teacher's matter-of-fact voice spiced with screeches of chalk scraping on the board, outlining lists of things to remember on the dimly lit green square - even with a side-helping of the thump of books on his desk to get his attention - wasn't enough to snap young Einstein out of his daydreams?
-Those daydreams would include considering the shafts of sunlight he saw when he was riding his bicycle in Munich, triggering the question- "What it would be like to ride on a light beam?".
+Those daydreams would include considering the shafts of sunlight he saw when riding his bicycle in Munich.
+They would trigger the question- "What it would be like to ride on a light beam?".

 And Special Relativity was born ... from a daydream...from a thought experiment.

 Do you sometimes feel like you are pushing against a wall and would rather find the door?

 Would you like a fresh perspective on a situation?